Why Your Network Needs a 24-Port Managed PoE Switch

 What Is a Network Switch?

-A Network Switch is a networking device that connects multiple devices—such as computers, IP phones, servers, printers, and access points—within a LAN.
+Network Switch is a networking device that connects multiple devices—such as computers, IP phones, servers, printers, and access points—within a LAN.
 It receives data packets from one device and intelligently forwards them only to the intended destination device.

 Unlike older hub-based networks that broadcast data to all connected devices, a network switch makes communication faster, more secure, and more efficient.